MarcAmil30/InFinity1.0/README.md

 # InFinity 1.0
-This is the offical page for the InFinity 1.0 ligand-affinity centered protein re-engineering pipeline, as developed for the 2022 Imperial College London team for the iGEM competition.
+This is the offical page for the InFinity 1.0 ligand-affinity centered protein re-engineering pipeline, as developed by the  Imperial College London team for the 2022 iGEM competition.

 ## Description
 InFinity 1.0 is protein reengineering framework which utilises five _in silico_ steps to perform high-throughput mutagenesis, screening of sampled mutants affinity to a chosen ligand, followed by ranking and multiple sequence allignment to identify potential motifs that can alter ligand specificity/affinity.
 What makes this tool novel is the implementation of several highly efficient recently released tools in a plug-and-play framework, improving accesibility.
-With the exception of the first step, each of the steps in the current framework utilise published or pre-published opensource tools, and as such attributions should go to the respective authors.
-Initial testing has shown similar scoring power to established scoring functions, yet we aknowledge that further improvments are necessitated, especially in terms of energy minimsation and fold prediction following mutagensis, if we are to consider directly screening top mutants generated from this pipeline.
+With the exception of the first step, each of the steps in the current framework utilise published or pre-published open-source tools, and as such acknowledgments should go to the respective authors.
+Initial testing has shown similar scoring power to established scoring functions, yet we aknowledge that further improvments are necessitated, especially in terms of energy minimisation and fold prediction following mutagensis, if we are to consider directly screening top mutants generated from this pipeline.
 Nonetheless, in its current state InFinity 1.0 serves as an extra tool in the toolkit of a synthetic biologist, to help aid in rational design and potentially  help narrow down screening efforts.

 To use the framework the user should have access to a computing cluster with GPU-capability along with 1tb of storage per 1,000,000 mutants to be screened.
 The current release is made for PBS-type HPC schedulers, but it may easily be addapted for SLURM schedulers aswell.
 ## Instalation
 First clone InFinity to a directory within the computing cluster.
-Next install MGLTools, if this is not already on your system (MGLTools can be downloaded from https://ccsb.scripps.edu/mgltools/downloads/).
+Next install MGLTools if this is not already on your system (MGLTools can be downloaded from https://ccsb.scripps.edu/mgltools/downloads/).
 MSMS can then be downloaded from https://ccsb.scripps.edu/msms/downloads/ and installed as such:
 ```
 cd [USER_DIR]/delta_LinF9_XGB/software/
 mkdir msms